 Hello!
-I’m Devon (pronounced Devin, for the non-Anglophiles out there), a freelance journalist specializing in personal finance, art/culture, gender, race and travel.
+I’m Devon (pronounced Devin, for the non-Anglophiles out there), a freelance journalist specializing in personal finance, culture, politics and identity.

 During that time, I took every opportunity I had to write about the issues affecting women, minorities, low-income individuals and first-generation students.
 I also pioneered new content formats and started a social-media ready series of profiles about people who’ve paid off student debt.
 I covered financial news and dug into 1,000-line spreadsheets, immersed myself in the shady world of paid surveys, talked to presidents of lending companies and financial planners as well as debt advocates and people struggling with debt and fluctuating incomes.

-When I’m not writing, I can be found planning my next solo-hiking adventure, watching dog videos on Instagram, re-reading a book I’ve owned for years (instead of the one I just got) or watching the Handmaid’s Tale.
+When I’m not writing, I can usually be found planning my next solo-hiking adventure, watching dog videos on Instagram, re-reading a book I’ve owned for years (instead of the one I just got), or anxiously awaiting a package while binge-watching the Handmaid’s Tale.

 Feel free to e-mail me with any questions or proposals you may have.
 And check out my profile on LinkedIn or follow me on Twitter for real-time updates on my work as well as general musings on my life as a freelancer.